oasis-tcs/idpf-specification/idpf_specification.md

 /\*

-\* mbx_id is set to 1 by PF when requesting CP to provide HW mailbox
+\* mbx_id is set to 1 by PF when requesting CP to provide Device mailbox

 \* id else it is set to 0 by PF